lolopinto/ent-starter/README.md

 Steps:

+* Ensure you're logged in to Github and then click "Use this template" to create your own instance of the repository.
+And then clone your copy of the repository to your local machine to make changes.
 * Install [Docker](https://docs.docker.com/get-docker/)
 * Run `createdb ent-starter` (replace with name of your app)
 * update db credentials in `docker-compose.dev.yml` by changing `DB_CONNECTION_STRING` environment variable